What to visit in Jerez de la Frontera

 It is a mixture of Gothic and Mudéjar (Saint Dionysius church 15th century), Renaissance (the former town hall from 16th century), and 1950-ish architecture (the central sculpture).

-If you would like to visit other beautiful white villages like Vejer, we can do a tour from Vejer or Jerez de la Frontera to visit white villages in Cadiz province.
-Or you can choose to do a private tour that we can design especially for you and recommend places to visit based on your interests.
+If you would like to visit other beautiful white towns like Vejer, we can do a tour of the white towns in Cadiz province.
+On the other hand we can mix a visit to a beautiful white village with a visit to an olive oil mill.
+Or you can choose to do a private tour that we can design especially for you based on your interests.
+Come and join Explore la Tierra in Vejer de la Frontera, Cadiz, Spain!